PSP-SL-Payload/.github/profile/README.md

 After that, follow the [Software Developers Setup Guide](https://github.com/PSP-SL-Payload/InstructionsAndProcedures/blob/main/SoftwareSetup/README.md) to setup and link all the repos

-## For New Members
-1. Start by reading the `Software Setup` section above and set up the software it tells you to.
-2. Next, familiarize yourself with our three primary repos by reading the READMEs and maybe taking a brief look at the documentation
-    - [GCS](https://github.com/PSP-SL-Payload/GCS) - used to control the Ground Control Station.
-    - [libraries](https://github.com/PSP-SL-Payload/libraries) - all of our wrappers and libraries.
-We use these to build our control loops and main code to make it easier on ourselves.
-    - [InstructionsAndProcedures](https://github.com/PSP-SL-Payload/InstructionsAndProcedures/blob/main/README.md) - all our instructions and procedures that describe how this repo is set up and how to get various things working!
-3. Inside the InstructionsAndProcedures repo, there's a link to the MissionStageDetection library which contains a good example of the general flow of our control loops.
-Check it out [here](https://github.com/PSP-SL-Payload/InstructionsAndProcedures/blob/main/CreatingPayloadControlLoop/README.md)
-4. Finally, look around at anything else that looks interesting!

 ## Any More Questions?
 If you have any more questions, or want to check out some of the team's procedures, check out our [Instructions and Procedures Repository](https://github.com/PSP-SL-Payload/InstructionsAndProcedures/blob/main/README.md).